kingluddite/web-dev-notes/frontend/js/es6/wesbos/react/13-understanding-state.md

 In React, you edit the data and React will edit the HTML

 ### Huge idea behind `state`
-If you view a website made with React in the browser and you change the `state` inside one of it's component, that will change everyone that state is pulled from and React will update the HTML
+If you view a website made with React in the browser and you change the `state` inside one of it's component, that will change everywhere that state is pulled from and React will update the HTML

 The great thing is you have all these balls in the air but you don't have to id them, grab their contents and change them all.
 Just change the state and React handles the rest.
 It really is a great concept.